buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_3_ML101_how_this_all_works.md

 **Well, because the parameters were “trained” on a dataset that included a shit ton of text from the entire internet** — Wikipedia, news articles, blogs, github repos, twitter, forums, all of that stuff.
 GPT-3 is trained on nearly 500 billion tokens from the internet.
 All those YouTube comments, all those movie reviews, all those product landing pages, GPT-3 has seen all of it.

-So, what it means that the parameters are “trained” on this data?
+So, what does it mean when we say that the parameters are “trained” on this data?

 Here’s a sentence I pulled from the Wikipedia page for Naruto: